gomson/vicsydev/consing_forth.md

 NIL
 ```

-### reading
+### reader
 One of the goals I set from the start was to reuse the Lisp reader as is to read Lifoo code.
-Looking back, clinging to this choice was fundamental to achieving a seamless integration since it acted as a natural obstacle to deviating from Lisp in other ways.
+Looking back, sticking with this choice throughout hard times was fundamental to achieving a seamless integration since it acted as a natural obstacle to deviating from Lisp in other ways.

 ### quoting
-Lifoo treats all list literals as quoted, when evaluating a list literal, the parser treats items as code tokens.
+Lifoo treats all list literals as quoted.
+When evaluating a list literal, the parser treats items as code tokens.
 The price for convenience is not being able to evaluate items in list literals without mapping eval or building from scratch, and delayed parsing of code blocks; but the approach fits like a glove with the simplicity of Forth while playing nice with Lisp.

 ```
 Lifoo> (1 2 3)